Not sure if you should go with birch or maple for your kitchen cabinets?

 Design With Deslaurier

 Want to inspect the differences of birch and maple cabinets with your own two eyes?
-Book a free appointment with us in Jupiter, FL!
+Book a free appointment at our showroom in Ottawa!

 Deslaurier Custom Cabinets is a premier cabinet maker with sky-high standards for the cabinetry we produce.
 Our mission is to “craft quality & function for a beautiful life”, and our design team leverages 60+ years of know-how to do just that!

 Fill out the form below to get started with us or find a dealer near you to discover the Deslaurier advantage close to home.

 - Thermofoil vs. Paint